jorgecarleitao/pyglet-gui/docs/manager.rst

 .. class:: ViewerManager

-    Like the name suggests, ViewerManager is a manager of :class:`Viewers <pyglet_gui.core.Viewer>`.
+    A manager of :class:`Viewers <pyglet_gui.core.Viewer>`.
     A ViewerManager is a subclass of :class:`pyglet_gui.containers.Wrapper` that exposes important features of Pyglet-gui.

-    .. important:: Understanding this class is a pre-requisite to understand :class:`pyglet_gui.manager.Manager`.

     Because it is a container, it is part of the tree structure used by Pyglet-gui to draw viewers.
-However, this container is special in the sense that it does not have a parent, and thus it only :meth:`pyglet_gui.core.reset_size` with reset_parent=False, i.e. it only uses the top-down drawing.
+    However, this container is special in the sense that it does not have a parent, and thus it only :meth:`pyglet_gui.core.Viewer.reset_size`
+    with reset_parent=False, i.e. it only uses the top-down drawing.

-    One consequence of this is that it has no one to set its position, and thus its position is set by itself, from the position computed from :meth:`get_position`.
+    One consequence is that because no one sets its position, it sets its own position from the position computed from :meth:`get_position`.

-    Moreover, because it is the root of the tree, it is the one to store and expose attributes required for drawing.
-They are the :class:`pyglet_gui.theme.Theme`, the Batch and batch groups.
+    Because it is the root of the tree, it exposes attributes required for drawing to its viewers.
+They are the :class:`pyglet_gui.theme.theme.Theme`, the Batch and batch groups.

     .. attribute:: theme

-        The :class:`pyglet_gui.theme.Theme` of this manager.
+        The :class:`pyglet_gui.theme.theme.Theme` of this manager.
 A read-only property defined in the initialization.

         One theme can be shared among ViewerManagers.